 - What exactly went wrong?

 - How come we didn’t anticipate this recession?

 - Where were the risk managers or the governments? etc

-However, some companies, who had incorporated proper risk management structures within their business, the likes of Standard Chartered Bank, Barclays Bank, Canadian firms and etc came out unscatched or only suffered minor losses.
+However, some companies, who had incorporated proper risk management structures within their business, for example, Standard Chartered Bank, Barclays Bank, Canadian firms and etc. came out unscathed or only suffered minor losses.